-The practice of Yoga brings with it many physical and emotional benefits that the majority of people are unaware of.
+The practice of Living Yoga brings with it many physical and emotional benefits that the majority of people are unaware of.
 This article is quite long, so we have broken it up into two parts.
-The first part is an introduction to Yoga and a overview of the major physical and psychological benefits of Yoga, while the second part shows how practicing yoga daily can have a profound effect on your ability to create a healthy lifestyle for yourself.
+The first part is an introduction to Yoga for Women and a overview of the major physical and psychological benefits of Yoga, while the second part shows how practicing yoga daily can have a profound effect on your ability to create a healthy lifestyle for yourself.

 Yoga is a science; and indeed, in many places in the world (such as India), it is referred to as a science.
 This is not merely playing with words; it truly is approached as a science, which means that it is understood in terms of scientific methods.